 If you see that your email communication is becoming unmanageable due to the high volume of queries, you can look at integrating a help desk software.
 It automates the process of collating customer queries from all email sources and ensures that no ticket goes unattended.

-It is not surprising that live chat tools are quickly becoming the most popular customer service channel for communication.
-That's because it is convenient, provides instant answers, irrespective of the device or location.
+It is not surprising that chat support platforms are quickly becoming the most popular customer service channel for communication.
+That’s because it is convenient, provides instant answers, irrespective of the device or location.

 And it is not like you can chat with one customer only at a single time.
 Live Chat Software allows you to chat with multiple clients simultaneously.
 With the customer concerns getting resolved in record time, customer satisfaction levels are automatically boosted.

 But the benefits of having live chat as part of your multi-channel customer service does not end here.
-You can make use of live chat to proactively engage online visitors by triggering chat requests that are driven by a specific action from the prospect.
+You can make use of Chat on the website to proactively engage online visitors by triggering chat requests that are driven by a specific action from the prospect.

 When you interact with visitors through live chat, the propensity of conversions increases.
 Hence, investing in a live chat tool is a game worth playing.

 As a business, assisting customers every time they experience a problem, is one of your key priorities.
 But, it may not always be a possibility due to several reasons.
 Fortunately, not every customer issue requires the customer service department to intervene directly.

 There are times when the concern or query can be handled by customers directly.
 All they need is access to relevant information to get answers to their questions quickly.
 This is probably the reason why American Express research states that 24% of customers in the U.S. prefer to use self-service channels for simple queries.

 A comprehensive FAQ section or a knowledge base software that can be accessed by customers to resolve queries, dispel doubts, and solve minor problems is a vital component of offering multi-channel support.
 This also means that your support staff can concentrate on resolving more complex issues.